 So that is my first odd 50 years.

-but we'll save that for another day!)
+Oh!!
+But I can't close without telling you how much I love to travel.
+(And fish too - but we'll save that for another day!)
 I've been to Canada and Vermont and Terlinqua, Texas, traveled to Alaska a few times, and visited Nashville and DC.
 I went to L.A. and saw the Price is Right -- and totally by accident ended up behind the Entertainment Tonight camera at the Pirates of the Caribbean premiere.
 I've stood at the bulkhead at Key West and looked towards Cuba.
 I have swatted mosquitos at the Arctic circle and once upon a time, just about froze to death in the Mexican Desert.
 (Yes there is a story in there!)

 I've told stories every where I've went.
 (I can't not tell stories.)
 And I always end up with more stories to tell.
 This is one:

 We were in D.C. for 25 hours and 25 minutes.
 When we got there it was late.
 Supper had done worn off so we went to a Seven-Eleven.
 A principal (permanent wave and polyester dress and reading glasses) was working the night shift and was hollering at the evening shift - "Don't leave me here with no hot dogs!"
 They stopped trying to sneak out and started pulling out packs of red hots and slapping them on the rollers.
 The principal was also busting guys from the 'hood that were trying to cut in line.
+We got our Fritos and got out of there!
+We were half expected her to shoot someone soon!
+Rule of life: Don't mess with a woman with permed hair in a polyester dress running a Seven-Eleven in DC at 1 AM!
+And for sure don't leave her without no hot dogs!

 The next day we got to the Mall and 50,000 Boy Scouts were there for Jamboree.
 There was an ocean of green and khaki.
 A sea of green socks... red kerchiefs....
 Boys.
 Scouts.
 Fifty.
 Thousand.
 Of.
 Them.
 And the preteenagers were slamming into us and knocking us silly.
 Groups would get separated -- the stragglers would realize it and take off running to catch up.
 Bam.
 The Longest Yard 2?
 The Other Side of the Blind Side?
 Friday Night Lights Out?
 Whatever the title of the parody!
 I felt like a rodeo clown practicing to be a bowling pin!